Mary Seacole: Controversy

-In January 2013 Operation Black Vote launched a petition to request Education Secretary Michael Gove to drop neither her nor Olaudah Equiano from the National Curriculum.Janet Silvers, "Mary Seacole To Be removed From The National Curriculum", The Voice, 3 January 2013.
-Rev. Jesse Jackson and others wrote a letter to The Times protesting against the mooted removal of Mary Seacole from the National Curriculum."Open letter to Rt Michael Gove MP", Operation Black Vote (OBV), 9 January 2013.
+In January 2013 Operation Black Vote launched a petition to request Education Secretary Michael Gove to drop neither Seacole nor Olaudah Equiano from the National Curriculum.
+Rev. Jesse Jackson and others wrote a letter to The Times protesting against the mooted removal of Mary Seacole from the National Curriculum.
 This was declared successful on 8 February 2013 when the DfE opted to leave Seacole on the curriculum.